-The Hudson County Chamber of Commerce offers a variety of programs and groups that help grow the region’s economy and provide invaluable resources for local businesses.
-Chamber groups bring like-minded business owners and entrepreneurs together to meet needs they have in common, such as networking, learning best business practices, starting or growing small businesses, and serving the community.
-Chamber programs are designed to be both networking and educational opportunities.
+The Hudson County Chamber of Commerce hosts a variety of networks and programs that help grow the region’s economy and provide invaluable resources for local businesses and nonprofits.
+Chamber groups bring like-minded members together to meet common needs and address particular areas of interest such as networking, best practices, growing small businesses and serving the community.
+Chamber programs are designed to be both networking and educational opportunities to support B2B Opportunities, visibility and advocacy.
 Please see below and check out our Calendar of Events for upcoming opportunities to join us.

-Our Chamber Ambassadors are a group of dedicated Members who are passionate about Hudson County and helping the Chamber to better serve its Members.
+Our Chamber Ambassadors are a group of dedicated members who are passionate about the Hudson Chamber and are committed to our work to connect, empower and advocate by serving its members.
 They volunteer their time with us to engage new Members who join our growing community.
 Learn more.

-Our quarterly, complimentary breakfast is designed to help our newest Members become acquainted with the Chamber Staff, learn about the benefits of their new membership and meet other new Members and Chamber Ambassadors.
-All new Members are invited.
-Once you’ve officially joined the Chamber, keep a lookout for your New Member Breakfast invitation.
+Our regular orientation programming is designed to help our newest members become acquainted with the Chamber staff, learn about the benefits of membership and meet other new members and Chamber Ambassadors.

-During the spring and fall months, the Hoboken Chamber of Commerce hosts Breakfast Roundtable events, typically on the third Wednesday of each month, and invites a local public or elected official or guest speaker from industry or commerce to discuss a policy issue or project and its impact on Hoboken.
-Past events have focused on the re-design of Washington Street, the Rebuild by Design Project in Hoboken, and proposed development projects.
+The Hoboken Chamber of Commerce hosts quarterly ELC Breakfast Roundtable events, typically on the second Wednesdays of January, April, June and October, inviting a local public or elected official or guest speaker from industry or commerce to discuss a policy issue or project and its impact on Hoboken.
+Past events have focused on the redesign of Washington Street, the Rebuild by Design Project in Hoboken, and proposed development projects.
 All Members are welcome to attend, get informed and engage in discussion.
 Please see the Hoboken Chamber Events Calendar for the next Hoboken Breakfast Roundtable event.

 The nonprofit sector is critical to our national and local economies.
 In 2013, public charities reported over $1.73 trillion in total revenues and $1.62 trillion in total expenses, according to the Nation Center for Charitable Statistics.
 In New Jersey, there were more than 40,000 non-profit organizations as of 2013, according to the NCCS, employing about 7% of the State’s workers.
 The vast majority of these nonprofits were charitable organizations.

-Here in Hudson County there are more than 2,500 non-profits.
+Hudson County is home to more than 2,500 non-profits.
 We recognize the critical impact these Members make on our local economy, in terms of both the goods and services they consume, but also provide back to the local economy and those they serve.
-Every quarter we bring host a Nonprofit Member Breakfast for our Members in this critical sector so that they may share best practices and learn how to grow their capacity.
-Every July we host a special Nonprofit Council Reception so that these Members can here from a special guest speaker about trends in the sector.
-To get involved, see our Events Calendar to attend an upcoming Non-Profit Council Breakfast or ask to be added to our email list.
+Every month, the Nonprofit Network hosts a Zoom Lunch and Learn organized around a topic of interest designed to engender mutual support, capacity building and share best practices.
+Every May, the Nonprofit Network produces #HudsonGives, our annual virtual giving day.
+In July, it hosts a special in-person Nonprofit Network Reception welcoming a special guest speaker discussing sector trends.
+To get involved, see our Events Calendar to attend an upcoming Nonprofit Network event or ask to be added to our email list.

-In keeping with our mission to be the leading resource for driving economic growth, the Hudson County Chamber of Commerce has partnered with the Business Administration Department at Saint Peter's University and the Ignite Institute since 2013 to bring a unique opportunity to our Members as well as undergraduate students at Saint Peter's, our Town & Gown Program.
+In keeping with our mission to be the leading resource for driving economic growth, the Hudson County Chamber of Commerce has partnered with the Frank J. Guarini School of Business at Saint Peter's University and the Ignite Institute since 2013 to bring a unique opportunity to our Members as well as undergraduate students at Saint Peter's, our Town & Gown Program.

 Through this collaborative effort, Chamber Members who have a need or desire to engage in a planning project for their business, are paired with their own pro-bono team of consultants.
 Chamber Members represent the “Town” and Saint Peter’s the “Gown” in this partnership.